immich-app/immich/docs/docs/install/environment-variables.md

 ## Docker Secrets

-The following variables support the use of [Docker secrets](https://docs.docker.com/engine/swarm/secrets/) for additional security.
+The following variables support the use of [Docker secrets][docker-secrets] for additional security.

 To use any of these, replace the regular environment variable with the equivalent `_FILE` environment variable.
 The value of the `_FILE` variable should be set to the path of a file containing the variable value.